 If you can’t walk to the shops, let them come to you.
 With that idea, there has been an unprecedented surge in grocery delivery companies offering 10 to 15-minute delivery.
 While these services might also aim to increase accessibility to goods and services, they won’t improve street life and community engagement.
 It remains unclear whether they complement or detract from the 15-minute city concept, but they do clearly show the need for more timely accessible services.

 Fast and ultra-fast grocery delivery companies are taking over traditional markets worldwide, but many cities are looking into regulating them.
-Barcelona plans to address increased emissions by promoting distribution and collection spaces outside public areas, encouraging low/zero-emission delivery fleets, and limiting their distribution centers in inner city areas.
-Buenos Aires is mandating safety measures for food delivery workers and investing in creating sustainable neighborhoods instead of anticipating ultra-fast delivery companies.
+Barcelona plans to address increased emissions by promoting distribution and collection spaces outside public areas, encouraging low/zero-emission delivery fleets, and limiting their distribution centres in inner city areas.
+Buenos Aires is mandating safety measures for food delivery workers and investing in creating sustainable neighbourhoods instead of anticipating ultra-fast delivery companies.

-Challenges and Limitations
+Challenges and limitations

 Despite the benefits that smart city initiatives offer, it’s important to acknowledge that the concept has received significant criticism.
-The collection, storage, analysis, management, and control of data raises privacy concerns.
+The collection, storage, analysis, management and control of data raises privacy concerns.
 These are mainly brought up by the idea of private entities handling urban data.
 They highlight the risks associated with personal data privacy and security, as well as the potential for such data to be monetized by profit-oriented entities.

 To address these concerns, it’s crucial to empower local governments, especially as the 15-minute city concept gains traction and generates large private datasets.
 By ensuring the safety of this data, urban residents can be encouraged to embrace the concept, opening up opportunities for urban managers to adopt new technologies such as Digital Twins, the Internet of Things, or 6G technology.